informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 exception

 <!-- inner TOC --><a name="game-configuration"></a>
-### Encapsulating the loaded state of the game: the `GameConfiguration` interface
+### Representing the loaded state of the game: the `GameConfiguration` interface

-A game state can be represented by an object that stores the different components of such a state, namely the value of the game counters and the set of game objects, which we will assume to be contained in a newly-created object of the `GameObjectContainer` class.
-Any object representing a game state must provide methods to access these different components of the state, i.e. it must implement an interface containing the following method declarations:
+A game state can be encapsulated in an object that stores the different components of such a state, namely the value of the game counters and the set of game objects, where we will assume that the latter is contained in a newly-created object of the `GameObjectContainer` class.
+Any object representing a game state must provide methods to access the different components of this state, i.e. it must implement an interface containing the following method declarations:

  ```java
 	// game status